HARSHITHSSHMM/VSD/README.md

 # Task-1:
 * Our first task is to refer to given videos on C-program based lab and RISCV based lab.<br />
 * We have to execute both the tasks in the terminal.<br/>
-* Compilers we use are GCC and riscv compiler.<br/>
+* Compilers we use are GCC and RISC GCC compiler.<br/>
 ### Using C programming:
 -> First,make sure you are in the home directory<br/>
 -> Open the terminal and enter the command:  &ensp;  " gedit sum.c " <br/>